SebastianBoehler/inline-options/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+---

+## Disclaimer

+This project scrapes data from public Société Générale endpoints for the sole purpose of analysis and research.
+This application is not affiliated with or endorsed by Société Générale.
+Use of the data and endpoints is subject to Société Générale's terms of service and applicable laws.
+The authors take no responsibility for misuse or unauthorized access.
+Do not use this project for commercial purposes or in violation of any terms or regulations.